vidit-me/react-native-jitsi-meet/README.md

 ## Troubleshooting

-If your having problems with `duplicate_classes` errors, try exclude them from the react-native-jitsi-meet project implementation with the following code:
+Android - If your having problems with `duplicate_classes` errors, try exclude them from the react-native-jitsi-meet project implementation with the following code:

 ```groovy
 implementation(project(':vidit-me_react-native-jitsi-meet')) {